arlonproj/arlon/README.md

 A change in `kubernetesVersion` will result in a cluster upgrade/downgrade.
 There are some restrictions and caveats you need to be aware of:
-- The specific kubernetes version must be supported by the particular implementation and release of the underlying cluster orchestration API provider, cloud, and cluster type.
+- The specific Kubernetes version must be supported by the particular implementation and release of the underlying cluster orchestration API provider, cloud, and cluster type.
 - In general, the control plane will be upgraded first
-- Existing nodes are not typically not upgraded to the new kubernetes version.
+- Existing nodes are not typically not upgraded to the new Kubernetes version.
   Only new nodes (added as part of manual `nodeCount` change or autoscaling)

 In the second scenario, as part of an update operation, you may choose to